 - We shall be entitled to impose such additional restrictions or conditions relating to the setting up and operation of a particular Bare Trust Account as shall appear reasonable to us in the circumstances.

 - We may agree to open a SIPP Account on such terms as we consider appropriate.
-If you are interested in opening a SIPP account, please contact us on 020 3475 8666 or e-mail us on email@example.com.
+If you are interested in opening a SIPP account, please contact us on 020 3475 8666 or e-mail us at email@example.com.

 - We may require further assurances and indemnities and/or such other documentation from the SIPP trustees, product provider, SIPP member or other person as we consider appropriate in respect of a SIPP Account.